InakiRaba91/InakiRaba91.github.io/content/posts/splines/curve_fitting_bsplines.md

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <script type="module" src="/js/plotBSplines.js"></script>

-# 5. Practical Applications
+# 5. Practical Applications: Trajectory interpolation

 In the previous section we focsed on how to construct spline curves by convex combinations in order to minimize the impact of round-off errors.
 However, spline curves refer to a broader class of piecewise polynomial curves that are constructed to ensure $C^n$ continuity at the junctions.

 Convexity though has its limitations.
 For instance, it is not possible to construct a spline curve that interpolates a set of points.
 This is because the convex hull of the control points is not guaranteed to contain the curve.

-In some applications like denoising, not passing through the control points is not an issue.
-In other scenarios, like trajectory interpolation, it is crucial.
+In some applications, like denoising, not passing through the control points is not an issue.
+Nonetheless, in other scenarios, like trajectory interpolation, it is crucial.
 Luckily, it is possible to construct spline curves that remain $C^n$ continuous at the junctions, while still passing through the control points.
-In this section we will explore two such applications.

-# 5.1.
-Trajectory interpolation
+Let us dive into it.

 A popular choice for trajectory interpolation is the **cubic spline**.
 Given a set of $n + 1$ control points $\\{ c_i \\} _{i=0}^{n}$, we can interpolate each pair of points with a cubic polynomial ensuring $C^2$ continuity at the junctions.
 The constraints are: